Meleaurus/Tic-Tac-Toe/README.md

-This is a basic Tic Tac Toe game using Factory Functions and Modules.
+This is a basic Tic-Tac-Toe game using Factory Functions and Modules.